 A: Yes.
-In California, transgender employees who have pregnancy disabilities are entitled to all the same rights and accommodations afforded any other employee with pregnancy-related conditions.
+Transgender employees in California who have pregnancy disabilities are entitled to all the same rights and accommodations afforded any other employee with pregnancy-related conditions.

 Q: Can employees in California be fired or otherwise punished for taking PDL or needing reasonable accommodation?

-A: No. In California, it is unlawful for Employers to terminate, punish, refuse to hire, harass, or discriminate against employees for taking PDL or reasonable accommodation for their pregnancy-related condition.
+A: No. It is unlawful for an employer in California to terminate, punish, refuse to hire, harass, or discriminate against an employee for taking PDL or reasonable accommodation for her pregnancy-related condition.

-Q: Can Employers in California require their employees to take PDL?
+Q: Can an employer in California require its employees to take PDL?

 Q: What can employees in California do if they believe their rights to PDL and/or reasonable accommodations have been violated?

-A: In California, if employees think their rights have been violated, they may file a complaint with DFEH within one year of the date of violation.
+A: If employees in California think their rights have been violated, they may file a complaint with DFEH within one year of the date of violation.

-If you have any further questions regarding PDL, contact me at (916) 333-4653 or Stephen_Fiegel_ESQ@comcast.net for a FREE confidential consultation to learn more.
+If you have any further questions regarding PDL, contact me for a FREE confidential consultation at (916) 333-4653 or Stephen_Fiegel_ESQ@comcast.net.

 Paid Family Leave

-Q: Are Employers in California required to give time off to their employees to take care of their spouses or other family members if the employees don’t have any sick leave or vacation time available?
+Q: Must employers in California give an employees time off to take care of their spouse or other family member if the employee doesn’t have any sick leave or vacation time available?

 A: Yes.
-In California, employees who have a loss of wages when they need to take time off work to care for a seriously ill spouse, registered domestic partner, child, parent, parent-in-law, grandparent, grandchild, sibling, or to bond with a new child entering the family through birth, adoption, or foster care placement, may be eligible for Paid Family Leave (PFL) benefits.
+Employees in California who will lose wages when they take time off work to care for a seriously ill spouse, registered domestic partner, child, parent, parent-in-law, grandparent, grandchild, sibling, or to bond with a new child entering the family through birth, adoption, or foster care placement, may be eligible for Paid Family Leave (PFL) benefits.
 To be eligible for PFL benefits, the employee must: